dayzhou/Hilbert-Series/README.md

 -- "codes" directory:

-the scripts used for handling data in data.tar.bz2 and statistics.tar.bz2 and generating the PDF files "Hilbert-series-basic-case.pdf" and "Hilbert-series-generic-case.pdf".
+The scripts used for handling data in data.tar.bz2 and statistics.tar.bz2 and generating the PDF files "Hilbert-series-basic-case.pdf" and "Hilbert-series-generic-case.pdf".

 If you're interested in them, feel free to hack!
 I will not explain them here.